-As part of further engagement with the "Stroitel" dacha community the company will implement the following key activities in 2015:
+As part of further engagement with the "Stroitel" dacha community the company will implement the following key activities in 2016:

-- conduct air quality and noise monitoring at the dacha plots(in the presence of dacha community representative); - meetings with Sakhalin Energy specialists (when required); - meeting with specialists of Government and Shareholders, Corporate Affairs Division under the social monitoring; - inviting dacha community "Stroitel" representatives to participate in stakeholders' consultation as part of 2014 and 2015 sustainable development report preparation (see Section 3.3 for details).
+- conduct air quality and noise monitoring at the dacha plots (in the presence of dacha community representative); - meetings with Sakhalin Energy specialists (when required); - meeting with specialists of Government and Shareholders, Corporate Affairs Division under the social monitoring; - inviting dacha community "Stroitel" representatives to participate in stakeholders' consultation as part of 2015 and 2016 sustainable development report preparation (see Section 3.3 for details); - notification of dacha owners about weekly alarm system testing at the Prigorodnoye production complex; - notification of the planned maintenance works with gas flaring at the Prigorodnoye production complex.

-Members of dacha community "Stroitel" can also apply to the company information centre in Korsakov with questions and complaints related to the Sakhalin-2 project activity.
+Members of dacha community "Stroitel" can also apply to the company information centre in Korsakov with questions and complaints related to the Sakhalin-2 project activity or use other ways of appeal mentioned in Section 9.2.